PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-09 01:47:25
+Last updated: 2024-04-09 01:47:58
-Random Quote: If I ever get anal polyps, I'll know what to name them. - Saul Goodman
+Random Quote: Rebecca: "So, I spoke to the owner of The Sun."
+Ted: "You spoke to God?!"
+Rebecca: "No, the newspaper." - Rebecca Welton